-Savage Leather, as a concept, began in those arguments as the same idea was tossed around, over and over.... --
+Savage Leather, as a concept, began in those arguments as the same contradiction was tossed around, over and over.... --

 The answer at the time, and the answer if you have ever watched any single episode of Zoo-related television (or the Crocodile Hunter, crikey!) - is, of course, NO.

 Something had to give.
 To wear smooth, meld together, blend into a melting po-- (...look, the thesaurus is running dry.
 The two ideas clashed, and they eventually found a way to fit. )

 So, back to Savage Leather.
 What is, Savage Leather?
 Why is the Leather Flag hanging up there, with bloody red claw marks, with white bone slivers showing through the wounds?

 Civility and Savagery.
 Black blood dripping from the lips of the stock broker in the boardroom.
 Embracing Contradiction.
 That's what Savage Leather is.

 Humans are the one animal that can live the life Contradiction.
 It's all in how we Choose to be.
 Look at our history.
 The deMedici's were one of the wealthiest and noble families of their age, giving patronage to arts and sciences without which we would never have had the Age of Reason -- yet they were the most feared poisoners of the century.
 They had a life of nobility and decency -- and made weapons of terror from their civility, knowing when to let the jagged claws slide out from the tips of lace gloves.

 We can take the things that make Leather -- consent, honor, and decency -- and we can decide when they will be the stuff armoring us against the world --- and when we will bear Savage claws.